perrybutler/rapid-platform/README.md

 Rapid Platform is a streamlined approach for building websites/webapps and rapid prototyping.
 It's a plugin for WordPress (a content management system).
 Built from scratch with responsive web design principles and best practices at it's core.

+Visit our official website [TheRapidPlatform.com](http://therapidplatform.com) for more information.

 Grids
 -----